National Institute of Corrections, Department of Justice.

-The Department of Justice (DOJ), National Institute of Corrections (NIC), announces the availability of funds in FY 2003 for a cooperative agreement to fund the project “Leading and Sustaining Change.”
+The Department of Justice (DOJ), National Institute of Corrections (NIC), announces the availability of Start Printed Page 38099funds in FY 2003 for a cooperative agreement to fund the project “Leading and Sustaining Change.”
 NIC will award a one year cooperative agreement to assist state prisons by developing change leadership competency in key leaders and by providing professional change advisors/consultation to those leaders so they are able to change the culture of their institutions from a negative to a positive prison culture.

 A total of $100,000 is reserved for the project during fiscal years 2003.
 There will be $100,000 available in FY 2004 upon satisfactory performance.
 The current application is only for the FY 2003 funds.